When the Person who Hurt You was Also the Person You Depended On.

-You feel like you should be "over this" by now.
+You feel like you should be over this by now.
 Other people seem to think so too.
-They've told you, in various ways, that it's time to move on.
 You don't disagree with them exactly.
-You just can't.
+You just can't get there.
+The harder you push yourself to move on, the more stuck it feels.

 You trusted this person, or this place, or this system.
 That trust is now shredded, and you aren't sure what to do with the pieces.
+The hardest part is that you can't just write them off.
+They are still in your life, or they were supposed to protect you, or both.

 We're not rushing you to forgive, forget, or decide.

-The work starts with recognition.
+- The work starts with recognition.
 Naming what happened, giving it the correct framework, and understanding why your nervous system responded the way it did.
 That alone tends to reduce the specific confusion most people arrive with: the confusion of "why is this still affecting me so much."

-From there, the work looks different for different people.
+- From there, the work looks different for different people.
 Some need somatic work, because the betrayal lives in the body more than the thinking mind.
 Some need to trace the current betrayal back to earlier ones.
 Some need help separating what was actually theirs to carry from what was never theirs at all.

-If you're in the middle of a situation that's still unfolding (a separation, a court process, a workplace investigation, a family rupture), therapy is not about moving you to any predetermined outcome.
+- If you're in the middle of a situation that's still unfolding (a separation, a court process, a workplace investigation, a family rupture), therapy is not about moving you to any predetermined outcome.
 It's about helping you stay grounded enough to make your own decisions clearly, on your own timeline.

-This work is for adults across Ontario who are dealing with betrayal in one or more of the forms described above.
-That might look like:
+Adults across Ontario dealing with betrayal in one or more of the forms described above.

-Being in the aftermath of a partner's affair, or a sustained pattern of deception in a relationship
+- Being in the aftermath of a partner's affair, or a sustained pattern of deception in a relationship

-Navigating a family court process that has felt unjust
+- Navigating a family court process that has felt unjust

-Recovering from a workplace or institutional situation where the system did not do what it was supposed to do
+- Recovering from a workplace or institutional situation where the system did not do what it was supposed to do

-Making sense of a friendship or family rupture you didn't see coming
+- Making sense of a friendship or family rupture you didn't see coming

-Addressing long-standing relationship patterns that seem to trace back to earlier betrayals
+- Addressing long-standing relationship patterns that seem to trace back to earlier betrayals

 You don't need to know which category your experience belongs to, or whether the word "betrayal" feels too strong or not strong enough.
 The first conversation is for sorting through that.

 Therapy isn't the only path, and it isn't the right path for every person or every moment.
 If what you're most in need of right now is medical care, legal advice, or crisis support, those come first.
-Betrayal trauma work is most useful once the ground underneath you is stable enough to look at what happened.

 Frequently Asked Questions